metosin/reitit/doc/advanced/composing_routers.md

       (list match))))
 ```

-Then, we need some router (references).
+Then, we need some routers.

-First, a reference to a router that can be updated on demand on background, for example when a new entry in inserted into a database.
+First, a reference to a router that can be updated on background, for example when a new entry in inserted into a database.
 We'll wrap the router into a `atom`:

 ```clj
 (def beer-router